How To Get Past Gatekeepers: 6 Expert Strategies

 How To Get Past Gatekeepers

-Here’s a startling statistic: When you’re cold-calling, you may have to make an average of eight calls to an organisation before you get through to the right person.
-Now, I don’t know about you, but that doesn’t sound good to me.
-That’s why people hate cold calls because they’re cold.
-To get past the gatekeepers, we need to find out how the company and its process are structured.
+Here’s a startling statistic: When you’re cold-calling, you may have to make an average of eight calls to an organization before you get through to the right person.
+I don’t know about you, but that doesn’t sound good to me.
+That’s why people hate cold calls; they’re cold.
+We must determine how the company and its process are structured to get past the gatekeepers.
 In this short article, we’ll explain precisely how to get past the gatekeeper.

 Also read: